Varalaru: Plot

 Shivashankar, a crippled wheelchair-using multimillionaire, has a son Vishnu who is spoilt.
 To teach him responsibility, Shivashankar sends Vishnu to Thottapuram to help the poor.
 Vishnu does not want to go, but a local pizza restaurateur convinces him and his friends that the village is one big brothel.
 Thottapuram is a sacred village and the restaurateur had purposefully deceived Vishnu and his friends.
-Divya and her collegemates are also visiting the village for their social activity course to improve the villagers' health and hygiene.
+Divya and her college mates are also visiting the village for their social activity course to improve the villagers' health and hygiene.
 A large building is reserved for him and the girls are asked to stay in the poor families' houses.

 Vishnu and his friends arrive and start to woo the girls, whom they mistake for Thottapuram's prostitutes.
 When Divya discovers their plan, she and her friends decide to teach Vishnu and his friends a lesson.

 Vishnu and his friends are wooed by Divya and the other girls.
 They are led to separate rooms where the girls inject a serum that makes them itch all over.
 They leave, screaming and scratching.
 Vishnu tells Divya to leave her profession and offers to save her honour by marrying her in the village temple the next day.
 Divya does not come, but Vishnu and his friends happen to see her leaving on a bus bearing the name of the girls' college, revealing that they have been duped.
-But, Divya is guilt ridden when she sees him holding a mangala sutra and realising he really got ready to marry her.
+But, Divya is guilt ridden when she sees him holding a mangala sutra and realising he is genuinely prepared to marry her.

 Depressed and feeling cheated, Vishnu returns home, where Shivashankar discovers that his son has fallen in love.
 Under his influence, Vishnu and Divya get engaged.
 Everything goes well until one night, Vishnu goes to Divya's house in a drunken state after a party in the nightclub.
 Her family prevents him from talking to her.
 This eventually leads to a fight.
 Vishnu then goes to Divya's cousin's house to apologise for his behaviour, but suddenly attempts to rape her which horrifies Divya.
 Vishnu then tries to kill Shivashankar, but is stopped by Ko Thandam, Shivashankar's P.A., who got stabbed by Vishnu.
 Disappointed with Vishnu's behaviour, Shivashankar sends him to a psychiatrist.